 In actuality, the amenities that both groups look for in a property are quite similar.
-Transcending age, today’s educated renter expects a multitude of amenities including fitness centers, business centers, dog walks, pet spas, socially-active lounges and lobbies, club-rooms, game rooms, bike storage, and workshop, as well as great outdoor living spaces and swimming pools…all with an atmosphere that equals the quality of a fine hotel.
+Transcending age, today’s educated renter expects a multitude of amenities including fitness centers, business centers, dog walks, pet spas, socially-active lounges and lobbies, club rooms, game rooms, bike storage, and workshop, as well as great outdoor living spaces and swimming pools…all with an atmosphere that equals the quality of a fine hotel.
 So the idea is not to necessarily target a specific age group but to design for people of different generations with common interests.

-Millennials, Generation Y, Eco-Boomers and Empty Nesters alike have demonstrated that they prefer hanging-out in groups and like to participate in social activities frequently.
+Millennials, Generation Y, Generation-Xers and Empty Nesters alike have demonstrated that they prefer hanging out in groups and like to participate in social activities frequently.
 Yet people also want to feel comfortable spending time alone in public areas.
 Whether indoors or out, defined intimate spaces provide cozy areas for groups as well as for the resident who is solitary yet prefers a social setting.
 Regardless of age, amenities with options for both singles and groups create socially-active spaces that provide a sense of home and community.

-“The vision for the Avant, architecturally and operationally, was developed with a multi-demographic focus.
-Market studies and the Company’s experience in the Town Center told us that the project would attract a wide range of prospects, from young professionals to empty nesters to divorcees to corporate users seeking a home 5 nights a week.
-The goal was to create a community and building that made each of these groups feel comfortable while also tapping into their shared interests.
+“The vision for the Avant, architecturally and operationally, was developed with a multi-demographic focus,” Rich Ellis from Boston Properties said.
+“Market studies and the Company’s experience in the Town Center told us that the project would attract a wide range of prospects, from young professionals to empty nesters to divorcees to corporate users seeking a home 5 nights a week.
+The goal was to create a community and building that made each of these groups feel comfortable while also tapping into their shared interests.”